 This is an easier trap to fall into than most people realize, but it’s also pretty easy to prevent by adding two steps to your process:

-- Clearly define your goals for the survey or the 1-2 decisions you plan to make based on the results.
+- Clearly define your goals for the study or the 1-2 decisions you plan to make based on the results.
 Don’t skip this step, even if it seems obvious!
 If you haven’t laid it out clearly (especially if you’re collaborating with others), it’s easy to throw in all kinds of questions that you won’t actually use, which will lower your response rate without giving you value in return.

 - Every time you write a question, ask yourself how the results will help you achieve those goals.
 What do I mean by this?
 Look at the question you’ve written and ask yourself: ‘If I learn that X% of users said Y in response to this question, will that help me reach the goal I identified in Step 1?”